cray4367/VulScan-LT_Multi_Agent_V1/README.md

 5 Create the load_env.sh file with appropriate API keys as mentioned in the API.md file  or just the API keys as environment variables.

+6 If you are using a .sh file just source filename.sh

-6 Now just run streamlit run app.py and the application will de deployed.
+7 Now just run streamlit run app.py and the application will de deployed.

 ## File Strucuture
 The file structure is as follows: